Veza/webhook-to-siem-serverless/README.md

 1. Splunk

 ## 1. Splunk
 Splunk provides a HTTP Event Collector (HEC), which lets you send data and application events to a Splunk deployment over HTTP and HTTPS.
-After configuring the HTTP Event Collector on Splunk (Configuraton differs depending on the platform), you will get the **HTTP Event Collector URL**, which accepts the HTTP POST message.
+After configuring the HTTP Event Collector on Splunk (Configuraton differs depending on the platform - Refer to the [Splunk Documentation](https://docs.splunk.com/Documentation/SplunkCloud/9.2.2406/Data/UsetheHTTPEventCollector) for configuration steps), you will get the **HTTP Event Collector URL**, which accepts the HTTP POST message.
 The body of the message is in the format

 ```
 {